aditya123473892/wagtail/Outreachy-2022.md

 We expect participants to go through a few initial tasks as part of their application to project ideas.
 This is for you to get to know Wagtail as a project and community, and get a sense of how we can work together.
 It also helps mentors assess the skills of candidates, so we can decide which projects we can take on with you.

+Based on your preferred project idea(s), go through the relevant tasks lists below.

 ### Contributor initial checklist

 All candidate Outreachy contributors should: